How about an SEO hack that could literally take effects in under 60 minutes to show up on Google SERPs?

 I’m not talking about changes that need hours to execute; this, however, takes no more than 5 minutes to implement.

-A few hours ago, I stumbled upon Matthew Woodward’s new SEO post, where he shared some wired trick to get FAQ rich snippets, by simply adding a few lines of codes to your pages.
+A few hours ago, I stumbled upon Matthew Woodward’s post, where he shared how to use FAQpage schema to land your posts into FAQ rich snippets in Google SERPs.
+That too by simply adding a few lines of codes to your pages.

 In fact, he even got a FAQ schema code generator developed to help you create a code in one click.

-It shows all the FAQ snippet results.
+It shows all the FAQ snippet results on Google SERPs.
 When you click on a question, it opens up an answer without taking you to the webpage.